guutz/symbiont-workspace/.docs/symbiont-cms.md

 ### Core Principles

 1. **The User-Defined Rulebook**
    The system imposes no rigid structure.
-A central `symbiont.config.ts` file teaches the CMS how to interpret your existing Notion properties, making the system an extension of your unique workflow.
+A central `symbiont.config.js` file teaches the CMS how to interpret your existing Notion properties, making the system an extension of your unique workflow.

 2. **Notion as the Control Panel**
    Notion serves as the beautiful, high-level user interface for managing content metadata and, when desired, the content itself.
 It is the human-facing dashboard.